tonideeprai/osticket-config/README.md

 </p>

 <h1>osTicket - Post-Installation Configuration</h1>
-This lab is a showcase of configuration and assigning permissions to employee users in osTIcket.<br/>
+This lab is a showcase of configuration and assigning permissions to users in osTIcket.<br/>
 * This lab is done using a virtual machine in Azure.
 Here are my <a href="google.com" styl>lab</a> showcases *

 <h2>Environments and Technologies Used</h2>